ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win-opencv/2-2-build-clang.md

 ### Build and install

-Now run the following command to build and install:
+Run the following commands to build and install OpenCV:

 ```bash
 ninja